10 Books About Addiction

 9. In the Realm of Hungry Ghosts by Gabor Mate

-The content of this book brings together an insightful and expansive view of addiction in our society.
+The content of this book about addiction brings together an insightful and expansive view of addiction in our society.
 It connects the roots of addiction to childhood experience and trauma while helping the reader understand how trauma perpetuates the cycle of addiction.

 10. Dry: A Memoir by Augusten Burroughs